image

 1. Strategy and Business Model

-The Group is a leading non-life global specialty insurance company focusing on the Program Management and Legacy Insurance businesses.
+The Group is a leading non-life global specialty insurance company focusing on the Accredited R&Q Legacy businesses.
 We are leaders in our target markets, both of which are experiencing strong secular growth.
 Our businesses have become key components of the global insurance market and have high barriers to entry which protects our competitive position.

-Our Program Management business is a balance sheet light recurring revenue business that charges annual fees for allowing insurance distribution to access its licences to connect with global reinsurers.
-The Program Management business plays an important role supporting the growth of independent insurance distribution.
+Our Accredited business is a balance sheet light recurring revenue business that charges annual fees for allowing insurance distribution to access its licences to connect with global reinsurers.
+The Accredited business plays an important role supporting the growth of independent insurance distribution.

-The Legacy Insurance business is a balance sheet business that earns high returns on capital deployed by acquiring or reinsuring already expired insurance risk, and managing off the exposure.
-The Legacy Insurance business provides an important form of capital management for existing insurance carriers.
+The R&Q Legacy business is a balance sheet business that earns high returns on capital deployed by acquiring or reinsuring already expired insurance risk, and managing off the exposure.
+The R&Q Legacy business provides an important form of capital management for existing insurance carriers.
 The Group leverages its core strengths in origination, underwriting and claims management to compete in the marketplace.

-The Group’s strategy is to deliver long-term value for our shareholders by transitioning from a capital-based business model to a fee-based one and its key pillars are Increasing Fee Income, Automating Processes, Harnessing Data, Engaging Employees and Acting Responsibly.
-Details of how we propose to deliver upon our strategy, the key challenges we face in its execution and our new business model can be found in our Strategic Report.
+The Group’s strategy is to deliver long-term value for our shareholders by transitioning from a capital-based business model to a fee-oriented one and its key pillars are Increasing Fee Income and Capital Efficiency, Enhance Transparency, Automating Processes, Engage Employees, Act Responsibly.

 2. Understanding and Meeting Shareholder Expectations

-The Group Chief Executive Officer and the Chief Financial Officer have a regular dialogue with the Company’s joint brokers, Barclays and Numis Securities, also the Group’s NOMAD, on the Group’s activities, strategies and performance.
+The Executive Directors have a regular dialogue with the Company’s joint brokers, Barclays and Numis Securities, also the Group’s NOMAD, on the Group’s activities, strategies and performance.
 Other actions to engage with shareholders during the year include investor roadshows and virtual meetings on financial social media networks.
 These meetings and discussions give the Board an opportunity to gauge shareholder feedback and expectations.

 Enquiries from individual shareholders are welcomed.
 The Board makes itself available to all shareholders at the Company’s Annual General Meeting each year.
 The results of the Meeting are published via a regulatory news service and on this website.